Version Control#

 New features or bug fixes should be developed on separate branches off main.
 The naming conventions are:

-Feature branches: description_issue# Bugfix branches: [bug]-description_issue#
+Feature branches: description-issue# Bugfix branches: bug-description-issue#

 Note that only bug fixes should have a prefix, but all branches should reference an issue number.
 Use underscores between works as needed and try to keep to shorter names.
 The issue can always be referenced in cases where more information is needed.